About Children’s National Health System

 Children’s National Health System in Washington, DC, has been serving the nation’s children since 1870.
 Home to Children’s Research Institute and the Sheikh Zayed Institute for Pediatric Surgical Innovation, Children’s National is consistently ranked among the top pediatric hospitals by U.S.News & World Report and the Leapfrog Group.

 With 303 beds, more than 1,330 nurses, 550 physicians, and seven regional outpatient centers, Children’s National is the only exclusive provider of pediatric care in the Washington metropolitan area.
 Children’s National has been recognized by the American Nurses Credentialing Center as a Magnet(r) designated hospital, the highest level of recognition for nursing excellence that a medical center can achieve.

 For more information, visit www.childrensnational.org, receive the latest news from the Children’s National press room, or follow us Facebook and Twitter.

-Founded in 1886, the Child Health Center Board (CHCB) is a non-profit organization established to “keep the well child well,” protecting the health of children by supporting programs that provide health care through prevention, intervention and education.
-CHCB supports Children’s National Medical Center through outreach, advocacy and fundraising.
+Founded in 1886, the Children’s Health Board (CHB) is a non-profit organization established to “keep the well child well,” protecting the health of children by supporting programs that provide health care through prevention, intervention and education.
+CHB supports Children’s National Health System through outreach, advocacy and fundraising.

-In 2006, CHCB pledged $1,000,000 as the founding sponsor of the Child Health Advocacy Institute (CHAI) to proactively address health threats impacting children and serve as an influential national voice in the development of child health policy.
-Through its annual grants program, CHCB also supports numerous health initiatives in Children’s community clinics in Shaw, Adams Morgan and Anacostia.
+In 2006, CHB pledged $1,000,000 as the founding sponsor of the Child Health Advocacy Institute (CHAI) to proactively address health threats impacting children and serve as an influential national voice in the development of child health policy.
+Through its annual grants program, CHB also supports numerous health initiatives in Children’s community clinics in Shaw, Adams Morgan and Anacostia.

-For more information on the Child Health Center Board, please contact:
+For more information on the Children’s Health Board, please contact:

-Kathy Barker, President of the Child Health Center Board
+Bonnie Norman, President of the Childrens Health Board